GiteonCaulfied/ProgrammerPlus/Report.md

     * 10,000 pair of friends were generated
     * 10,000 stars were randomly distrbuted to those posts

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*

-*Here is an example:*

 1. *Bug 1:*